 Step 6.
 If you want to enable management access on the data LIF, select the Enable Management Access check box.

-You cannot enable management access for intercluster LIFs or LIFs with FC/FCoE, NVMe or iSCSI protocols.
+You cannot enable management access for intercluster LIFs or LIFs with FC/FCoE or NVMe protocols.

 Step 7.
 Assign the IP address: